 - Amplitude of unnormalised cross correlation measured by a correlator is related to visibility amplitude through a scaling factor called 'gain'.
-In general, the gain is a function of antenna (could vary with temperature) and is independent of T_sys. - If gains do not change during observations, the flux densities of sources can be established with observations of a single flux density calibrator along with phase calibrator and target sources.
-The above is often used at GMRT for interferometric observations.
+In general, gain (G) is a function of antenna (could vary with temperature) and is independent of T_sys. - If G do not change during observations, the flux densities of sources can be established with observations of a single flux density calibrator along with phase calibrator and target sources.
+The above principle is often valid for typical interferometric observations (out of Galactic plane).